 We are passionate about learning and the chance to build connections, be that through our school training activities in areas such as anti-bullying and mentoring, the higher education courses we teach in reflective practice and global citizenship, the support we provide to community volunteering projects, or our project management of service-learning and student-internships activities, undertaken by US university students as part of their course of study in the UK.

-NYUL SHINE PROJECT - FALL SEMESTER 2019
+NYUL SHINE PROJECT - SPRING SEMESTER 2020

 The SHINE Project connects NYUL students with London elementary schools in support of children’s learning in the classroom.